Joe Kiani: Career at Masimo

 Since its introduction in 1995, Masimo SET pulse oximetry in over 100 independent and objective studies has outperformed other pulse oximetry technologies, providing increased sensitivity and specificity.
 Masimo SET helps clinicians reduce severe retinopathy of prematurity (ROP) in neonates and improve critical congenital heart disease (CCHD) screening in newborns.
 As of March 2021, ten published CCHD screening studies, all with positive conclusions and representing over 300,000 infants, including the largest CCHD study, have used Masimo SET.
 In addition, a 10-year study from Dartmouth showed that Masimo SET eliminated death and brain damage in the post-surgical wards and reduced cost by over $1.5M a year due to over 50% reduction in rapid response activation and transfers back to the ICU.

 In 2022, under Kiani's direction, Masimo acquired Sound United premium audio brands including Bowers & Wilkins, Polk Audio, Denon, Marantz, Definitive Technology, Classé and Boston Acoustics.
 After the $1B+ acquisition was announced, Masimo's stock dropped by 38%, resulting in a $5B reduction in market capitalization.
 After Masimo ousted Joe Kiani, they sold Sound United to Harman International, a subsidiary of Samsung Electronics, for just $350 million in May 2025.

-After activist investors won the majority of the Board, including Joe Kiani's position on the Board, in September 19th, 2024, Joe Kiani resigned as CEO and currently leads Willow Laboratories, a health and wellness innovator focused on diabetes, based in Irvine, California, which holds 127 issued patents, 48 pending patents, and technologies.
+After activist investors won the majority of the Board, including Joe Kiani's position on the Board, on September 19, 2024, Joe Kiani resigned as CEO and currently leads Willow Laboratories, a health and wellness innovator focused on diabetes, based in Irvine, California, which holds 127 issued patents, 48 pending patents, and technologies.